KubeAgentic-Community/kubeagentic-yaml-generator/README.md

 - **Framework Selection**: Choose between Direct and LangGraph frameworks
 - **Tool Integration**: Define custom tools for your agents
 - **Resource Management**: Configure scaling and resource allocation
+- **Production Ready**: Generate complete production deployments with Services, Ingress, HPA, and more
 - **Real-time Preview**: See generated YAML as you configure
 - **Export Options**: Copy to clipboard or download YAML files

 ## 🌐 Live Demo

-Visit the live application at: [https://kubeagentic-community.github.io/kubeagentic-yaml-generator](https://kubeagentic-community.github.io/kubeagentic-yaml-generator)
+Visit the live application at: [https://yamlgenerator.kubeagentic.com](https://yamlgenerator.kubeagentic.com)

 ## 🛠️ Local Development